tundraimg.jpg

 4 Doors - 7 Passengers- Air-conditioning - Automatic Transmission

-Choose a 12-person passenger van so that no one gets left behind on your road trip or vacation.
+Choose a 11-person passenger van so that no one gets left behind on your road trip or vacation.
 Instead of trying to coordinate a car pool; save time, resources, and gas money by putting everyone together in one clean and comfortable van.
 You'll find each passenger has much more leg room.

-Sample Models: Chevrolet Express or similar
+Sample Models: Chevrolet Express, Ford Transit or similar

-Sample Features: 3 Doors –10 to 12 Passengers- 6 Large Suitcases - Air-conditioning - Automatic Transmission
+Sample Features: 3 Doors –10 to 11 Passengers- 6 Large Suitcases - Air-conditioning - Automatic Transmission

 Self Drive Tours Information - FAQ